 There are considerable puzzles for how we reason about time and change, both in natural languages and in formal logic.
 I think the best unified response to these puzzles is to treat all forms of change as property change.
 The resulting theory raises interesting questions about persistence through time, about the nature of properties, and about the ways logical formalism can and cannot constrain theories of time.
 [Click for more…]

 (3) Essentialism and Modal Conventions

 Do some objects have essential properties—properties that they could not lack and which play some role in characterizing their nature?
 Essences play a starring role in recent debates about metaphysical modality and methodology.
-In current work, I investigate potential anti-essentialist arguments.
+In recent work, I investigate potential anti-essentialist arguments.
 I am also interested in the best approaches to modal conventionalism—in particular, the view that modal truths depend on objectively knowable explanatory conventions.
 [Click for more…]